Disposal and its effect on your concession

 - You received an exemption from additional foreign acquirer duty (AFAD) on your principal place of residence.

-- You lease or rent part of the property after moving in where the lease arrangement starts between 10 September 2024 and 30 June 2025 and you continue living in the property.
+- You lease or rent part of the property after moving in where the lease arrangement starts between 10 September 2024 and 5 December 2024 (both dates inclusive) and you continue living in the property.

-If you sell or transfer all of the property before moving in or within 1 year of moving in, you will lose the concession and AFAD exemption.
+- You sell or transfer all of the property before moving in or within 1 year of moving in.

 Gifting a share of your home